Achaaab/tetris/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Description
-Many years ago,I wanted to make a decent Tetris clone with only Swing.
+Many years ago, I wanted to make a decent Tetris clone with only Swing.
 Like most of my projects, it ended up being abandoned, unfinished.
-Recently, I found some motivation after seeing the movie Tetris, and I took this old project out of its box.
+Recently, I found some motivation after seeing the movie Tetris (2023), and I took this old project out of its box.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, and eventually for fun.
+It is not DPI-aware and currently best-displayed for high-resolution screens.

 ### Prerequisites
-* Java 20
+* Java 20+
-* Maven 3.8.6+
+* Maven 3.8.1+
-* Git 2.25.1+
+* Git 2.34.1+

 ### Installing
 * Clone the repository from GitHub: